-We expect to file a registration statement covering the resale of the shares of Common Stock issued in the Merger in exchange for the shares issued in the 2012 Financing (as well as the shares of Common Stock owned by ParentCo's pre-Merger stockholders and the shares of Common Stock issuable upon exercise of the warrants issued to the placement agent in the Merger in exchange for the Placement Agent Warrants).
-Once these shares are registered, they can be freely sold in the public market.
-Sales of a substantial number of shares of Common Stock in the public market or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of Common Stock.
+Once the resale of the shares to which this prospectus relates are registered, they can be freely sold in the public market.
+Sales of a substantial number of shares of common stock in the public market or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of common stock.

-We also intend to register all shares of Common Stock that we may issue under our company's equity incentive plan.
+We also intend to register all shares of common stock that we may issue under our company's equity incentive plan.
 Once we register and issue these shares, they can be freely sold in the public market upon issuance.